deepakhj/cadent/README.md

-This was designed to be an arbitrary proxy for any "line" that has a representative Key that needs to be forwarded to another server consistently (think carbon-relay.py in graphite and proxy.js in statsd) but it's able to handle any other "line" that can be regex out a Key.
+This was designed to be an arbitrary proxy for any "line" that has a representative Key that needs to be forwarded to another server consistently (think carbon-relay.py in graphite and proxy.js in statsd) but it's able to handle any other "line" that can be regex out a Key, like fowarding loglines to an ELK cluster farm.

 And then ...